 How strangers helped me when I was stranded in floods

 Anyone living in Saigon knows the pains of commuting on flooded streets during the rainy season.
-Saigon has been raining cats and dogs for the past couple of days, making it hard to know what to expect when hitting the roads.
+When Saigon rains cats and dogs, it’s hard to know what to expect when hitting the roads.

-As I rode my scooter out to Bùi Viện a few days ago for some fresh air, I got hit by a heavy rainfall that lasted nearly three hours.
+As I rode my scooter out to Bùi Viện one day for some fresh air, I got hit by a heavy rainfall that lasted nearly three hours.
 Worse, my scooter conked out and I was hopelessly stranded in knee-high floodwaters.

 In the midst of my troubles, two strangers went the extra mile to help me.

 A staff member at Baba’s Kitchen looked out for me the entire time

 It started raining at 4PM that day while I was riding my scooter around District 1.
 As I was en route to Cống Quỳnh Street, my scooter started to conk out right at the entrance of Bùi Viện Walking Street and in front of Baba’s Kitchen Restaurant.

 The downpour was getting stronger by the minute, and I had no choice but to take shelter under the roof of a closed cafe on the sidewalk.
 I intended to call auto mechanics over to fix my scooter and wait for the rain to abate before going home.

 The thing about Saigon rain is that it is intermittent and usually lasts no longer than 10 minutes.
 However, this storm lasted much longer than I thought.
 By 5.30PM, the heavy rainfall had started to flood the streets.

 The sidewalk I was standing on had been flooded to ankle-length, even though it is considerably elevated off the ground.
 Within a short amount of time, my feet were submerged in trash floating out from the nearest drains, and cockroaches started to climb my thighs.